L0GI0/game_of_life/README.md

 ## Compatibility
 Windows 10 - Game executable.<br />
-Other systems - game can be builed in any systems by using resorce file.
+Other systems - game can be builed in any systems by using resorce files.

 ## License
 Free to use and modify.